wandb/docs/docs/tutorials/minikube_gpu.md

 wandb launch -d wandb/job_hello_world:main -p <target-wandb-project> -q <your-queue-name> -e <your-queue-entity>
 ```

-You can test with any job or image you like, but do make sure your cluster can pull your image.
-Please refer to [Minikube’s documentation](https://minikube.sigs.k8s.io/docs/handbook/registry/) for additional guidance.
+You can test with any job or image you like, but do make sure your cluster can pull your image.  refer to [Minikube’s documentation](https://minikube.sigs.k8s.io/docs/handbook/registry/) for additional guidance.
 You can also [test using one of our public jobs](https://wandb.ai/wandb/jobs/jobs?workspace=user-bcanfieldsherman).

 ## (Optional) Model and data caching with NFS